The Empath: Broadcast

-"The Empath" was broadcast on NBC at 10pm on Friday, December 6, 1968, and was the second most-watched season three episode (after the season opener, "Spock's Brain"), with 34 percent of the audience share.
+"The Empath" was broadcast on NBC at 10 pm on Friday, December 6, 1968.
+It was the second most-watched season three episode (after the season opener, "Spock's Brain"), with 34 percent of the audience share.
 It was not repeated on NBC in summer 1969 because the torture scenes were considered too graphic for the earlier time slot.

 In the UK, the BBC decided to cancel the scheduled 16 December 1970 screening of the episode (it was listed in the Radio Times), following the screening of "Miri" two weeks previously, which had received a number of complaints from viewers.
 This caused the BBC to look at Star Trek more closely, resulting in the banning of both episodes along with "Plato's Stepchildren" and "Whom Gods Destroy".
 Fans writing to the BBC prior to another repeat run in 1984 received this reply: "There are no plans to screen the four episodes because we feel that they deal most unpleasantly with the already unpleasant subjects of madness, torture, sadism and disease."
 The episodes were not screened by the BBC until the 1990s.